 Open and Click Rates

-- Per a MailChimp study conducted in October 2019 of their customers around the world, the average open rate for emails is 21.33%.
+11. Per a MailChimp study of their customers around the world, the average open rate for emails is 21.33%.

 Email deliverability is an important aspect when it comes to email marketing.
 Your initiatives will only work if your emails get delivered to your subscriber’s primary inboxes.
 Let’s take a look at how marketers are doing in this regard and if email marketing platforms can help.

-- As of February 2020, the average email deliverability rate was 79.6% across various email marketing platforms tested, per this study.
+14. As of April 2022, the average email deliverability rate was 84.2% across various email marketing platforms tested, per this study.
+This marks a 4.7% decrease from the same period last year.

 - ActiveCampaign – 90.2%